smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish/tmi Lab Notebook.md

 07- audio - elegoo Lesson 7 & 8 - Buzzers -> [[tmi07 Buzzers]]
 - we need to do _frequency modulation_ (not PWM) to change the pitch (frequency) of the buzzer
 - if we used PWM as in `analogWrite()` we would just be varying the loudness (amplitude) of the buzzer
-- #q if my passive buzzer is only 16Ohms, how can I connect it directly to the arduino as an output?
+- #q/answered  if my passive buzzer is only 16Ohms, how can I connect it directly to the arduino as an output?
 Wouldn't it draw more than 20mA?
-	- mabye bc it can be modeled as an inductor - a short at DC and an open at AC
+	- the [[../../Buzzers - Active and Passive]] acts like a capacitor - so we cannot use the 16 Ohm value as a DC value
-	- datasheets (e.g. https://www.jp.tdk.com/tefe02/ec211_sdr.pdf) give a max current 25mA - 85mA  - this must be current draw based on a given voltage and pulse width
+	- the datasheets (e.g. https://www.jp.tdk.com/tefe02/ec211_sdr.pdf) give a max current 25mA - 85mA  - this must be current draw based on a given voltage and pulse width

 08 - motors [[tmi08 Micro Servo]]
 - mostly just uses the Servo library (download from Library Manager or online) to handle everything